stripe/stripe-dotnet/readme.md

 ### Refunding a charge

-If you do not specify an amountInCents, the entire charge is refunded.
-The StripeCharge entity has properties for "Refunded" (bool) and RefundedAmountInCents.
+If you do not specify an amount, the entire charge is refunded.
+The StripeCharge entity has properties for "Refunded" (bool) and RefundedAmount.

 	var chargeService = new StripeChargeService();
-	StripeCharge stripeCharge = chargeService.Refund(*chargeId*, *amountInCents*, *refundApplicationFee*);
+	StripeCharge stripeCharge = chargeService.Refund(*chargeId*, *amount*, *refundApplicationFee*);

 ### Capturing a charge

-If you set a charge to capture = false, you use this to capture the charge later. *amountInCents* and *applicationFeeInCents* are not required.
+If you set a charge to capture = false, you use this to capture the charge later. *amount* and *applicationFee* are not required.

 	var chargeService = new StripeChargeService();
-	StripeCharge stripeCharge = chargeService.Capture(*chargeId*, *amountInCents*, *applicationFeeInCents*);
+	StripeCharge stripeCharge = chargeService.Capture(*chargeId*, *amount*, *applicationFee*);

 ### List all charges